Mothukuri-Ramya/Mothukuri-Ramya/README.md

 # Hi there! 👋 I'm Ramya Mothukuri

-A passionate programmer with expertise in web development, software engineering, and problem-solving.
-I thrive on transforming creative ideas into functional and user-friendly applications. 🚀
+A passionate programmer with expertise in MERN Stack development, software engineering, and problem-solving.
+I thrive on transforming creative ideas into functional and user-friendly applications.

 ## 🔧 Skills
 - HTML, CSS, JavaScript ,React , Nodejs , MongoDB